slzhao/QC3/README.md

 	-m [module]         QC module used.
 It should be f (fastq QC), b (bam QC), or v (vcf QC).
 	-i [inputFile]      Input file.
 It should be a file list including all analyzed files in fastq QC and bam QC.
 In vcf QC, it should be the vcf file.
 	-o [outputDir]      Output directory for QC result.
 If the directory doesn't exist, it would be created.
 If the directory already existed, the files in it would be deleted.
+	-t [int]            Threads used in analysis.
+The default value is 4.
+This parameter only valid for fastq and bam QC.
+Only one thread would be used in vcf QC.

 Here is more details for each module:

 <a name="fqc"/>
 ## fastq QC

-	perl qc3.pl -m f -i inputFileList -o outputDir
+	perl qc3.pl -m f -i inputFileList -o outputDir -t threads

-	-t [int]        Threads used in analysis.
-The default value is 4.
-This parameter only valid for fastq QC.
-Only one thread would be used in bam and vcf QC.
 	-p				whether the fastq files were pair-end data. -p = pair-end.

 <a name="bqc"/>
 ## bam QC

-	perl qc3.pl -m b -i inputFileList -o outputDir
+	perl qc3.pl -m b -i inputFileList -o outputDir -t threads

 	-r  [database]	A targetregion file.
 	-g  [database]	A gtf file.